VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Content/Objects/PageType.md

 # PageType ==~object~==

-The `PageType` defines the properties and characteristics of an individual page.
+This type defines the properties and characteristics of an individual page.

 ## Fields